 Proceeds from a sale are distributed as described in the certificate of incorporation.

-- Do the board of directors have to approve the sale?
+- Does the board of directors have to approve the sale?

 - Are there any limitations of the drag along?

-To avoid common stockholders receiving nothing for the transaction, many drag alongs will put a minimum purchase price, or liquidation price, in the contract.
+To avoid common stockholders receiving nothing for the transaction, many drag-along will put a minimum purchase price, or liquidation price, in the contract.
 This helps avoid unfavorable or unprofitable terms, as many venture capitalist firms will lose money if the liquidation price is met.

 - Is there any shareholder liability?

-In a drag along sale or merger, there's either joint or several liability.
+In a drag-along sale or merger, there are either joint or several liabilities.
 Joint liability requires each stockholder to cover the entire liability.
-Several liability makes shareholders handle a proportionate amount of liability in terms of how much stock they own.
+Several liabilities make shareholders handle a proportionate amount of liability in terms of how much stock they own.

-- Transactions that transfer 50 percent of voting power
+- Transactions that transfer 50 percent of the voting power

 - Consolidations and mergers